Observations from SU’s ACCT loss to UNC: Strong Spallina, incomplete game

 How about a behind-the-back pass assist?
 Spallina’s good at those, and he executed one to perfection to feed Payton Anderson on the doorstep to move Syracuse’s advantage to 4-2 in the second quarter.

-Spallina even pitched in to help Syracuse beat the Tar Heels’ ride in the final minute of the third quarter, coming back to the Orange’s half to complete a clear.
+Spallina even helped Syracuse beat the Tar Heels’ ride in the final minute of the third quarter, coming back to the Orange’s half to complete a clear.

-Spallina didn’t blow up the scoreboard.
-He ended with four points in SU’s loss.
+He didn’t blow up the scoreboard, ending with four points in SU’s loss.
 The Orange needed more from him to win the game, so they went home after the semifinals.

 Syracuse defense tames the Tar Heels, until late